TheGamesDB2/Website/README.md

 php vendor/bin/codecept run
 ```

+#### Requirements

-**NOTE:** The website and API needs to be running before you run any acceptance tests!
+The website and API needs to be running before you run any acceptance tests.
+You will also need to add some test data to your database using the the SQL in the `db/text_fixtures.sql` file.